 - Ongoing Customer Due Diligence (Monitoring) is also one of the requirements as per Section 31 of the Act.
 Infolog’s Notification services do exactly this and are an important aspect to help you meet these ongoing requirements.
 Notifications are free to set with a small charge only when a change of interest occurs on one of your entities.

 - AML Reporting Entities are also obliged to conduct a review and audit of their risk assessment and AML/CFT programmes every two years, or when required by their AML/CFT supervisor.
 See sections 59 through 60.
 Infolog’s inbuilt audit and reporting functions provide exportable reports that greatly assist clients meet these audit requirements.

 - Section 56(2) of the Act requires an employee of your business to be nominated as your AML Compliance Officer.
 They are responsible for administering and maintaining the AML/CFT Programme.
-Again the inbuilt Infolog audit and reporting functions will provide great assistance to your Compliance Officer in this critical role.
+Again, the inbuilt Infolog audit and reporting functions will provide assistance to your Compliance Officer in this critical role.

 - The Infolog Portal’s online training modules can also assist you under Section 57(b) of the Act, which stipulates that Senior Managers, the Compliance Officer and all staff involved in AML/CFT duties must be trained in AML/CFT matters.